Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Erasers

+The counterexample I propose is based on the fact that the irreversible leakage from one potential well to the other of the Landauer's eraser cannot occur if there is only one potential well\,: that is to say two logical states corresponding to one single thermodynamical state.
+It remains to find a physical implementation allowing this.

-\textbf{Counterexample (two-to-one implementation)\,:} Let us fill a gas-container below a piston at atmospheric pressure while the piston is at the position of maximum expansion.
+Let us fill a diathermal gas-container below a piston at atmospheric pressure while the piston is at the position of maximum expansion.
 Then close the container.
 This thermodynamical system is monostable when the piston is up (Fig.\ref{fig2}).
 Let us link the piston to a connecting-rod, a crankshaft and a pulley of radius~1.
 A frequency divider is obtained with a belt and another pulley of radius~2 equipped with a crank, so that to the single stable position of the piston corresponds two stable positions of the crank (up and down in Fig.\ref{fig2} if the belt is initially closed while the two pulley angles are zero).
 The two crank-positions define a bit whose thermodynamics depends on\,: 1)~the expansion/compression of the gas; 2)~the friction of the transmission.
-As both can be quasistatic, operations on this bit are expected to be (conceptually) thermodynamically reversible.
+As both can be quasistatic, operations on this bit are too.

-Before to investigate bit operations, note that\,: \begin{enumerate*}[label={\arabic*)}, leftmargin=*] \item due to conservation of energy, the height of energy barriers for the crank (logical barrier) increases linearly with the gear ratio crank/crankshaft, whereas that of the piston is constant (thermodynamical barrier); \item the gear ratio can vary continuously by using a so called \textquote{continuously variable transmission} mechanism, say for instance a conical pulley for the crank.
-So that there is no conceptual impossibility for this variation to be done as slowly as desired in a quasistatic, fully controlled and reversible manner. \end{enumerate*} It follows that, while the bit is initially at an equilibrium position (either 0 or 1), the gear ratio can be decreased enough so that the logical barrier becomes smaller than the thermal energy~$T$ (see Fig.\ref{fig3}).
+Before to investigate bit operations, note that\,: 1) due to conservation of energy, the height of energy barriers for the crank (logical barrier) increases linearly with the gear ratio crank/crankshaft, whereas that of the piston is constant (thermodynamical barrier); 2) the gear ratio can vary continuously by using a so called \textquote{continuously variable transmission} mechanism, say for instance a conical pulley for the crank.
+So that there is no conceptual impossibility for this variation to be done as slowly as desired in a fully controlled and quasistatic manner.
+It follows that, while the bit is initially at an equilibrium position (either 0 or 1), the gear ratio can be decreased enough so that the logical barrier becomes smaller than the thermal energy~$T$ (see Fig.\ref{fig3}).
 Then, due to fluctuations of pressure below the piston, the position of the crank can fluctuate in any position between 0 and $2\pi$, leading to an undetermined bit value.
 We thus obtain a soft potential well (standard bit-state S) as in the papers of Landauer and Bennett\,\cite{Landauer_1961, Bennett_1982}.